Unstable-Ground-Consulting/Landslide-Susceptibility/maps/index.md

 # Landslide Susceptibility Maps

-The Landslide Susceptibility maps are all calcualted using the Critical Rainfall Model that was covered in [another section of this website](https://unstable-ground-consulting.github.io/Landslide-Susceptibility/models/).
-Each site relies on dffferent levels of data though.
-Tirana has less direct data for its map than Willits as some of the data had to be researched and georefrenced.
-Therefore its results is a little blockier and more general and Willits' data.
-Due to the extent the Soil Map Survey of the United States over the lack of data of Albania.
+For the Landslide maps we used the [Critical Rainfall Threshold Model](https://unstable-ground-consulting.github.io/Landslide-Susceptibility/models/) on two study sites to better understand the limitations and issues that may arise with the model from different angles.
+The capital city of Tirana in Albania is the first site chosen.
+This site had several issues that the Willits site did not.
+Moslty it was a lack of data that was already avalible online.
+Therefore a lot of the data had to either be hand-crafted or calculated.
+This allowed for a test of the model in less than ideal circumstances and allowed for us to see what factors are heavily relied upon for the formula to work.
+Willits was a more ideal subject as it had a ton of data from the United States Government's departments.
+This allowed for a test of the model with all the data provided by expert sources.

 ## Tirana, Albania

 All of the maps done for Tirana, Albania are done in the ETRS  1989 ALBANIA 2010 projection, as recommended from the [Albanian Government's GIS portal](https://geoportal.asig.gov.al/en/help/arcgis).

-NOTE: Due to the issues finding an updated soil map of Albania, the soil data was gained from a 2003 soil map as described in the most recent [blog](https://unstable-ground-consulting.github.io/Landslide-Susceptibility/blog/2020/03/13/down-to-the-wire).
+NOTE: Due to the issues finding an updated soil map of Albania, the soil data was gained from a 2001 soil map as described in the most recent [blog](https://unstable-ground-consulting.github.io/Landslide-Susceptibility/blog/2020/03/13/down-to-the-wire).
 Therefore, the data and resolution are not equvilent to the Willits data, and needs more research to become better defined.

 ![image](https://user-images.githubusercontent.com/60631222/77193460-a7cb5680-6ab4-11ea-84eb-f589a1bea24d.png)